Frank Castle (Marvel Cinematic Universe)

-Francis David "Frank" Castle Sr. is a fictional character portrayed by Jon Bernthal in a television series set in the Marvel Cinematic Universe (MCU)—based on the Marvel Comics character of the same name—commonly known by his alias, the Punisher.
-Introduced in the second season of the Marvel Television / Netflix series Daredevil (2016), Bernthal signed a deal to return for a spin-off series, The Punisher (2017–2019); his portrayal of the character has been positively received.
+Francis David Castle Sr. is a fictional character portrayed by Jon Bernthal in media set in the Marvel Cinematic Universe (MCU)—based on the Marvel Comics character of the same name—commonly known by his alias, The Punisher.
+In the MCU, Castle is a Marine who, after suffering the murder of his wife and children, becomes a lethal vigilante determined to take revenge and stop crime using all necessary means.